Allan Hyde

 Allan Hyde (born 20 December 1989) is a Danish actor.
 He is best known for his role as the 2000-year-old vampire Godric in HBO's True Blood.
 He has performed in several Danish films and television series.

 Early life

 Hyde was born in Denmark to a Danish mother and an English father from London.
-He grew up in Valby.and the street he grew up on was Traps Alle.
-He started acting in the Danish theater school Eventyrteatret, and in 2002 appeared in the musical Les Misérables.
+He grew up in Valby, and the street he grew up on was Traps Alle.
+Right across nr 7 He started acting in the Danish theater school Eventyrteatret, and in 2002 appeared in the musical Les Misérables.

 Career

 Hyde began his acting career in Danish television in 2008 with roles in Album and 2900 Happiness.
 In the same year he appeared in the short films En Forelskelse (The Awakening) and Implosion.
 In 2009, he was cast as Godric in the HBO series True Blood.
 His character appears in four episodes in the second season.
 The character proved popular with viewers and with creator Alan Ball, and returned for the following two seasons, and appeared in flashbacks and as visions in Season 5.
 Hyde lived in Los Angeles while appearing in True Blood, until October 2012.

 Since returning to Denmark, he has appeared in roles including a Danish prince in the 2017 Norwegian film Askeladden i Dovregubbens hall (The Ash Lad: In the Hall of the Mountain King).
 He plays a leading role in Fars drenge, a comedy series that premiered in August 2021.
 He provided the voice dubbing for Ron Weasley in all the Danish releases of the Harry Potter films and is the voice of several cartoon characters on Danish television.

 Hyde is also a singer.
 He sang on one track of the Danish version of the soundtrack Camp Rock, and sings in the films Far til fire - Onkel Sofus vender tilbage and Far til fires vilde ferie.

 Hyde also works as a scriptwriter.
 With Anders Morgenthaler, he co-scripted the comedy series Try Hard, which premiered in spring 2021.